TAR-ALEX/stickersolve-gui/README.md

     - disabled - print the solutions as they are found
     - length - sort the solutions based on the number of moves taken
     - fingertricks - rate the solutions based on human fingertricks (BETA, does not support slice or wide moves, except wide r and l)
+- solve - Starts the solver, will find solutions in any order (slightly faster, but not as useful for 1 solution)
-- solve - Starts the solver
+- incremental solve - Starts the solver and iterates all depth from 1 to "search depth" Guarantees to find the smallest solutions first.
 - cancel - Aborts the solver.
 Can also abort the table generation phase, the button may need to be pressed several times to cancel table generation.
 # Building From Source On Debian Based Linux